ptrebert/project-diploid-assembly/tutorial.md

 supports both current mono-fraction samples (`library_fractions: one`) and older libraries (`library_fractions: two`).

-#### Target specification
+#### (ii) Sample target specification
 The pipeline is configured to produce a number of `targets` (a term borrowed from Snakemake), where each target simply represents an output file, e.g., the phased assemblies or the variant calls.
-The current set of target specifications can be examined in:
+The current set of all preconfigured target specifications can be examined in:

 ```bash
 /work_dir$ less project-diploid-assembly/smk_include/targets.smk